Fremont Peak State Park

 Open year round.
 Day use hours 8:00am to one-half hour after Sunset.

 Over the next few decades, the decline of their people dropped drastically.
 Their food rations declined at rapid rates and overpopulation made living situations uncomfortable.
-Add disease to the mix and you’ve got a story we know all too well.

 By 1850, only 10% of the Ohlone people remained.
 Today there are roughly 1,600 tribesmen left.
 Their history is part of this land and an important factor when exploring this territory.
 Learn more about the Ohlone tribe and how to support them here.